-Please contact the Human Subjects Office by phone at (317) 274-8289 or send an email to email@example.com if you need accessibility help with the protocol decision tree.
+Please contact the Human Research Protection Program (HRPP) office by phone at (317) 274-8289 or send an email to firstname.lastname@example.org if you need accessibility help with the protocol decision tree.

 Expedited Research Criteria